Alana. LA, USA

 I feel like a totally different person now.
 If you met me a year ago you would have met someone who was hiding in plain sight in every possible way.
 I was fully aware of it.

-My African genes are strong and they show up in my face and my skin and I think it’s very important to own that otherwise it’s doing a disservice to my foremothers and forefathers who suffered because they were black.
-So I think now I have a duty to them to say we lived, we survived, now I’m here and I’m going to step fully into who I am as a black person.
+My African genes are strong and they show up in my face and my skin and now I own that otherwise it’s doing a disservice to my foremothers and forefathers who suffered because they were black.
+I have a duty to them to say we lived, we survived, now.
+I’m here and I’m going to step fully into who I am as a black person.
 Without fear.